TranSUN: A Preemptive Paradigm to Eradicate Retransformation Bias Intrinsically from Regression Models in Recommender Systems: Experiments on real-world data

 \paragraph{Performance comparison with state-of-the-arts.} Our TranSUN is compared against common regression loss (\textit{e.g.} MSE, MAE), transformed models (\textit{e.g.} LogMSE, SqrtMSE), advanced classification-based regression models (\textit{e.g.} TPM, MDME), and fancy value regression models (\textit{e.g.} ZILN, OptDist) on CIKM16 test and DTMart test.
 In Table~\ref{tab:comp_sota_pub}, \textbf{LogSUN} and \textbf{SqrtSUN} denote our method with $\mathrm{T}(y)$ set to $\ln(y+1)$ and $\sqrt{y}$, respectively.
 As illustrated, our method achieves the best performance across our TRE and MRE metrics, as well as the commonly used NRMSE and NMAE metrics.
 Note that applying \model{} usually results in a slight decline in XAUC.
-However, this trade-off remains favorable considering the significant gains in TRE and MRE.
+However, this trade-off remains favorable as discussed in Appendix \ref{appdix:reason_for_xauc}.
 Furthermore, as shown in Table~\ref{tab:comp_sota_indus}, consistent superiority of our LogSUN is observed on Indus test, where its XAUC for top high-priced samples also achieves the best performance (\textbf{> +0.015} uplift to LogMSE).

 \paragraph{Extension to state-of-the-arts.} To validate the effectiveness of GTS as a debiasing framework, we apply our method to several state-of-the-art models with significant bias issues on CIKM16 test, where $\kappa(f(x;\theta_q))=1/(f(x;\theta_q)+1)$ is adopted in Eq. (\ref{eq:lcltm}).
 As depicted in Table~\ref{tab:apply_to_sota}, the bias issues of classification-based models (\textit{i.e.} MDME, WLR) and value regression models (\textit{i.e.} ZILN, OptDist) are all significantly mitigated (\textbf{< -70.0\%} in TRE and MRE) by integrating our approach.